rocketeers/docs/II-Concepts/Tasks.md

 ### External methods

 Tasks also have access to the other classes of Rocketeer.
-You can call other tasks :
+You can call other tasks:

 ```php
 <?php